ribamar-santarosa/champselysees/x-move-mouse-to-window/README.md

 of your window manager (like mine, WindowMaker), so you don't have to click, but you can extend the script to make xtool click for you.

-It still doesn't work properly with  many work spaces, but multiple monitors shouldn't be a problem.
+It still doesn't work properly with  many work spaces, and overlapping windows (be wise setting your workspace positioning),  but multiple monitors shouldn't be a problem.